odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/early-morning-heritage-walk-from-house-of-mg/
+        title: Early morning heritage walk from House of MG
         content: >-
           You join a group of like-minded travellers on an early-morning guided group walk through the narrow lanes of the historic Old City of